-The Pfizer-BioNTech COVID-19 vaccine is now available for children 12 and older after the Food and Drug Administration (FDA) provided the vaccine with emergency use authorization May 10.
+The Pfizer-BioNTech COVID-19 vaccine is now available for adolescents and teens 12 and older after the Food and Drug Administration (FDA) provided the vaccine with emergency use authorization May 10.

-As the COVID-19 vaccines are slowly made available to children, parents naturally have a lot of questions.
+As the COVID-19 vaccines are slowly made available to adolescents and teens, parents naturally have a lot of questions.

 “As adults, getting the vaccine may have been a simple decision.
 However, it can be harder when you are making that decision for someone else – your child,” said Dr. Edna DeVries, pediatrician and service line medical director for Marshfield Children’s.

 No safety concerns were found for up to eight weeks following vaccination of the Pfizer-BioNTech COVID-19 vaccine in more than 1,100 adolescents (12-15 years of age) during the phase 3 clinical trial.
 Similar results were found in teens between the age of 16-17.